ebylmz/PegSolitaireUnity/README.md

 # PegSolitaire
 Peg Solitaire Game Implementation in Unity for cse241 Winter Project

-* Some information about the game is given inside the pdf file PegSolitaire.
+* You can discover a concise overview of the game [here](https://github.com/ebylmz/PegSolitaireUnity/blob/main/PegSolitaire.pdf).

 * Executable version of the game inside of the build folder.

-* Unity project is inside of the src folder.
-Codes, images, sounds that used in this game can be found in Assets folder.
+* Unity project is inside the src folder.
+Codes, images, and sounds that are used in this game can be found in the Assets folder.